 But the electric pilot could fly over and over if he brings enough batteries, right?
 Well, that leads us to the next point that I always hear, which is the cost issue.
 Everybody has heard by now that glow fuel is too expensive, so you would be better off flying electric models.
 But what about those extra batteries?
 They cost money, and so does the fancy charger to charge them.
 Also, LiPo batteries sure seem to have a high attrition rate.
 You could compare the cost of glow fuel to the ongoing cost of battery replacement.

-I think you have to weigh these two points against each other and decide if you want to buy a bunch of extra batteries and charge them all at home, or if you want to deal with oil and a little bit of extra field gear.
+I think you have to weigh these two points against each other and decide if you want to buy a bunch of extra batteries and charge them all at home, or if you want to deal with oil and some extra field gear.
 To me it looks like a toss-up.
 You probably thought I was going to say that glow engines are better because I like them, but I can see how you might take a critical look at the options and choose either one based on logic.
 Both have conveniences and inconveniences, plus extra costs.